-Biology/Ecology and Stock Structure
+Biology/ecology and stock structure

-Important gaps on basic biological parameters such as size at first maturity, fecundity, age-growth, and others still persist for this stock, bringing considerable uncertainty to stock assessments as well as to the implementation of fisheries management and species conservation measures.
+Important gaps in basic biological parameters such as size at first maturity, fecundity, age-growth, and others still persist for this stock, bringing considerable uncertainty to stock assessments as well as to the implementation of fisheries management and species conservation measures.
 Therefore, to estimate these different biological parameters a broad biological sampling programme should be implemented in different areas of the South Atlantic (east and west sides and high and low latitudes), taking into account the knowledge of potential breeding and feeding areas.